-You're taking a romantic trip to get away from it all, and naturally you need somewhere swoon-worthy to grab lunch.
-You want the works: world class food, unique quirks, soul-stirring views and some glorious sunshine to top it all off.
+You’re taking a romantic trip to get away from it all, and naturally you need somewhere swoon-worthy to grab lunch.
+You want the works: world-class food, unique quirks, soul-stirring views and some glorious sunshine to top it all off.

 The Rock Restaurant is nestled in the Indian Ocean, situated in the Michanwi Peninsula in Zanzibar, one of the world’s most beautiful coastlines, reaching towards the UNESCO world heritage site of Stone Town.
-Once a spot for locals to fish, the rock has since been transformed into one of the globe’s most iconic restaurants.
+Once a spot for locals to fish, the rock has since been transformed into one of the world’s most iconic restaurants.

 So, what’s on the menu?
 Pretty much what you’d expect for a restaurant in the middle of the sea.
 The gleeful chefs have unlimited access to fresh and abundant local resources, so we’re talking about some of the best seafood in the world, served expertly with a range of wines and cocktails.

-Some of the favourites on the menu include squid in tandoori and coconut milk, home made spaghetti with crab and The Rock Special: lobster, cigal, king prawn, fish fillet and calamari, prepared fresh on the grill.
+Some of the favourites on the menu include squid in tandoori and coconut milk, homemade spaghetti with crab and The Rock Special: lobster, cigal, king prawn, fish fillet and calamari, prepared fresh on the grill.

 Really though, no matter how good the food is, it’s all about the magic of the experience.
-You may have to do a little bit of paddling through turquoise waters to get to the restaurant at low tide, or alternatively you can take a boat during high tide, but once at the rock you can enjoy your meal on one of the 14 tables, before kicking back on the terrace that delivers incomparable, 360-degree sea views.
+You may have to do a little bit of paddling through turquoise waters to get to the restaurant at low tide, or alternatively you can take a boat during high tide.
+But once at the rock you can enjoy your meal on one of the 14 tables, before kicking back on the terrace that delivers incomparable, 360-degree sea views.